 Smart locks allow homeowners to unlock their doors with fingerprints or key codes (or stay old school and use traditional keys).
 They also allow those with access to lock or unlock doors remotely — perfect for those with young kids, housekeepers, or others who need to get in and out of the house frequently when the homeowner isn’t present.
 A smart lock runs anywhere from $50 to $2200 and takes about half an hour to install.

 A dark house is an invitation to vandals and burglars.
 To ensure your home stays lit up when you’re gone (or asleep), consider adding exterior lighting that is triggered by motion or can be controlled remotely.

 Exterior lighting solutions can be as inexpensive as a few hundred dollars if you only want to add a select few lights.
 Those who are handy can install them on their Mill Valley houses themselves in less than an hour.
 If you want to take your exterior lighting game to the next level, you can always hire an electrician or other professional contractor to set the system up for you.

 Install Window Stops

-In a perfect world, all owners of Mill Valley houses would keep their homes locked 24/7 to prevent intruders getting in (and teens getting out).
+In a perfect world, all owners of Mill Valley houses would keep their homes locked 24/7 to prevent intruders from getting in (and teens from getting out).
 In reality, most homeowners want to open their windows to bring in the beautiful California weather.

 If you want to protect your Mill Valley real estate while still enjoying the fresh air, consider installing some window stops that prevent windows from being lifted more than six inches.
 The best part about window stops?
 They are inexpensive (usually less than $20) and can be installed in just a few minutes.